-It means having an understanding of the depth of the pain and the grief they have caused.
+It means gaining a Victim-Centered understanding of the depth of the pain and grief and trauma and post-traumatic stress they have caused.

 Restorative Justice for Offenders in crimes of severe violence begins with Offenders being willing to acknowledge and understand — and take personal responsibility for – the choices they made and the behaviors they engaged in to create the terrible harms and devastations they caused.
 This means being willing to face and feel personal responsibility for those choices, actions, and behaviors.
 It means comprehending the depth of the pain and suffering they caused, and understanding something about how they came to be capable of such choices.
 It means having the courage to face whatever the Victim/Survivor wants and needs to convey to the Offender in a dialogue, and it means being willing to express remorse (if they have the capacity) for the effects of those choices upon the Victims/Survivors.
 RJ for Offenders is not merely about apology, especially for things that can never be restored or made whole again.
 And it is not about being forgiven — unless Victims/Survivors feel fully ready within themselves to freely offer that forgiveness at some point during the VOD itself.
 It is about Accountability.